-Laipson is a frequent speaker on Middle East issues, and on US foreign policy and global trends.
-She is a member of the Council on Foreign Relations, and the International Institute of Strategic Studies, where she is a member of the International Advisory Council.
-She currently serves on the board of the Asia Foundation.
-In late 2009, President Obama named Laipson to the President's Intelligence Advisory Board.
-In 2011, Secretary Clinton named Laipson to the new US Department of State's Foreign Affairs Policy Board.
+Laipson is a frequent speaker on Middle East issues, and on U.S. foreign policy and global trends.
+She is a member of the Council on Foreign Relations, and serves on the International Advisory Council of the International Institute of Strategic Studies.
+She also serves on the board of the Asia Foundation.
+She was a member of President Obama's Intelligence Advisory Board from 2009-2013, and since 2011, has served on the Secretary of State's Foreign Affairs Policy Board.

 Seismic Shift: Understanding Change in the Middle East (project director, May 2011)

 The Future of US-Iraq Relations (Stimson Center, April 2010)

 On the Move: Migration Challenges in the Indian Ocean Littoral (coeditor, Stimson, 2010)

 America and the Emerging Iraqi Reality: New Goals, No Illusions (The Century Foundation, 2008)

 Prospects for Middle East Security-Sector Reform (Survival, 2007)

 Iraq and America: Choices and Consequences (coeditor, Stimson, July 2006)

 Iraqi Kurds and Iraq's Future (coauthor, Middle East Policy, 2006)